 Reducing blue light from a screen may help to reduce eye strain.7 f.lux is an app that tints the screen darker and darker as the sun sets and nears to your child’s bedtime.
 You can select a wake up time, so the tint will appropriately adjust.

 Blue light glasses, or computer glasses, are made with a coating that blocks harmful blue light that can damage your eyes and disrupt your regular sleep patterns.
 You can buy blue light lenses with any prescription-strength—or you can buy blue light glasses without a prescription.8

 When setting digital device boundaries with children it’s important that they understand the purpose of healthy screen time habits.
 And, when possible, model the behavior you’re asking of your kids.

 As recommended by the American Academy of Pediatrics, preserve offline experiences9 and as much as possible encourage kids to spend time outdoors.
 Spending more time outside decreases the risk of new myopia onset in children by 50%.10, 11 Here’s a checklist of simple outdoor activities that you can print and hang on the refrigerator or wall.

-If you have additional tools that have worked well in your own home, please let us know and we’ll include them in the list.
+If you have additional tools that have worked well to establish healthy digital device habits in your own home, please let us know and we’ll include them in the list.

 Tags: apps, children and screens, digital devices, screen time